tomseely/tomseely.github.io/docs/index.md

 A custom signature can be automatically applied to the end of outgoing messages.
 Signatures must be set up on desktop and in the mobile app separartely.

-#### Desktop
+#### On Desktop
 1. Click the settings icon at the top right of the screen, next to your account icon.
-2. Choose the Account tab, then click Signatures:
+2. Choose the **Account** tab, then click **Signatures**:

 ![Image showing the account tab within Outlook's settings, with the Signatures option highlighted](https://hackmd.io/_uploads/SyzMhqAAle.png)

 3. Give a name to the signature you will be creating.
 4. In the text box, create your custom signature using the options available.
-5. After the signature is finalized, click Save to add it to your signature list.
+5. After the signature is finalized, click **Save** to add it to your signature list.

 ![Screenshot of the signature menu](https://hackmd.io/_uploads/Hknuac0Axg.png)

-6. Scroll down to the 'Select default signatures' section.
+6. Scroll down to the **Select default signatures** section.
 7. Click the dropdown next to whichever type of email you want your signature to be automatically applied to:
-    * 'For new messages' will apply the signature to the end of all new emails you write.
+    * "For new messages" will apply the signature to the end of all new emails you write.
-    *  'For Replies/Forwards' will apply the signature to your replies and forwarded emails.
+    * "For Replies/Forwards" will apply the signature to your replies and forwarded emails.

 8. Choose a signature to assign to each type of message.
 A single signature can be applied to all types, or multiple can be created and assigned separately.
 You can also choose not to apply any signature.

 ![Screenshot of the menu to select default signatures](https://hackmd.io/_uploads/Byiu0q00ll.png)

-9. Click 'Save' to finalize your changes.
+9. Click **Save** to finalize your changes.

-#### Mobile App
+#### On the Mobile App
 1. Open the app.
 3. Tap the text in the top left of the screen, next to your profile picture.
 If you're using the app on an Android device, you'll need to tap the profile picture itself instead.
 <img src="https://hackmd.io/_uploads/ryz_9mORgg.jpg" alt="Screenshot of Outlook app with red circle over the Inbox text in the top right" width="300">
 3. Tap the settings icon in the bottom left to bring up the settings page.
 <img src="https://hackmd.io/_uploads/r1wt5muAel.jpg" alt="Screenshot of Outlook app with red circle over settings button in the bottom left" width="300">
-4. Navigate to Quick Settings section and tap the 'Signature' option.
+4. Navigate to Quick Settings section and tap the **Signature** option.
 <img src="https://hackmd.io/_uploads/rJroomd0lg.jpg" alt="Screenshot of settings page of Outlook app with red underlining the Quick Settings Section and the Signature feature" width="300">
 5. A text box will appear for you to write your signature in.
-After you've written your signature, tap the check mark in the top right to save it.
+After you've finished writing, click the check mark in the top right to save it.

 <img style="margin-left:30px;" src="https://hackmd.io/_uploads/SyQ2jmdAex.jpg" alt="Screenshot of an example auto signature with a red circle over the checkmark confirm button" width="300">